Learn how to make wool dryer balls, then save time, money, and energy by tossing them in with each dryer load. They also

-If you want to be really thrifty and “green,” unravel an old 100% wool sweater you’re not wearing, or purchase wool sweaters at a second hand store and use the yarn for this project (or other projects).
+Be really thrifty and “green” by unraveling an old 100% wool sweater you’re not wearing, or purchase wool sweaters at a second hand store and use the yarn for this project (or other projects).
 If you use a yarn with even the slightest bit of acrylic or other blends, your balls won’t felt correct, if at all.
 If they are not felted, they will unravel in the dryer and you’ll have a stringy mess.

 I like to use brightly colored yarn so I can easily separate the dryer balls from my clothes when coming out of the dryer.
 I haven’t had trouble with colors from the yarn balls bleeding onto fabrics, but you can choose lighter colors of yarn if you’re worried about this.